Create a Website Account - Manage notification subscriptions, save form progress and more.

 We recommend that residents purchase dual-sensor detectors for every level of the home and hallways outside the bedrooms.
 These detectors sense both slow smoldering fires and rapid growth fires.
 We also recommend the 10-year lithium battery models to eliminate the need to remember to change the battery.
 Visit our smoke detector page to see if you qualify for a free one.

 Common accessory buildings include sheds and detached garages.
 Accessory buildings 120 square feet (10 feet by 12 feet) and over require a building permit.
-Download a residential building permit packet (PDF) online, or contact the Building Division at 641-754-5737.
+Download a building permit packet (PDF) online, or contact the Planner 641-754-5756.

 For detailed information concerning a building permit, contact the Building Department.
 Generally a permit will be required to erect, construct, enlarge, alter, repair, move, or convert any building or structure in the City.
-Download a permit packet for a single-family or two-family residential building (PDF), or download a building permit packet for a multi-family or commercial building (PDF).
+Download a building permit packet (PDF).

 A fence does not require a permit, however there are height and material restrictions.
 For residential districts a fence in the front yard cannot exceed 4 feet in height.
 A fence in the side or rear yard cannot exceed 6 feet in height.
 Fences in commercial and industrial districts cannot exceed 8 feet in height west of 18th Avenue or 10 feet in height east of 18th Avenue.
 There are additional regulations for corner lots. lease contact the Zoning Office at 641-754-5756 for more information.
 You contact "One Call" at 811 to locate underground utilities before commencing construction.Residential fences must be constructed of materials originally made for fences.
 This includes: